 DAY 3: Communication Skills

-• Students will participate in activities to help raise awareness about issues relating to diversity and privilege.
+- Students will participate in activities and workshops that will help raise awareness about issues related to diversity, inclusion, and privilege.

 DAY 5: Creative Problem Solving and Innovation